DevHankering/asp.net_core_web_api_reference_project/README.md

       - ![Capture-17](https://github.com/user-attachments/assets/51d12895-be0a-4d1e-aa6e-8972796dd4c4)
       - Now Add new **ConnectionString** into appsettings.json file and just change the database name, otherwise it is same as default string.
       - Now Create a new DbContext file into Data folder --> inside the data folder, we only have one DbContext at the moment which deals with the tables like student,address,images,regions, walks, and difficulties.
 Now we need a DbContext that deals with the authentication tables like users and roles.
 So now we will create **AuthDbContext**.
-      - This AuthDbContext will inherit from **identityDbContext** and this comes from the package **Microsoft.AspNetCore.Identity.EntityFrameworkCore;
+      - This AuthDbContext will inherit from **identityDbContext** and this comes from the package **Microsoft.AspNetCore.Identity.EntityFrameworkCore;**
-        -Now we need a constructor inside the AuthDbContext, So just right click on the className and press ctrl + .  and now click on *Generate constructor with Options parameter** .
+        - *Now we need a constructor inside the AuthDbContext, So just right click on the className and press ctrl + .  and now click on *Generate constructor with Options parameter* .
         - Now we will inject this dbContext into our **program.cs** file. it will be injected just like a normal Dbcontext.
         - **Remember** --> when we have more than one DbContext, we need to specify in constructor in our DbContext file, which DbContext we are going to use.
 So instead of writting **DbContextOptions** inside our constructor, we are going to use **DbContextOptions<TypeOfDbContext>**  --> Normally TypeOfDbContext is the name of our DbContext or DbContext class like AuthDbContext.
         -